PeepalFarm/peepalfarm.github.io/markdown/faq.md

 =========

 ## What should I carry?
-Apart from your own toiletries and a towel, we suggest that you carry a flash light,a pair of rugged shoes, a rain jacket, a sweater or jacket, water bottle, bug spray and a sleeping sack.
+Apart from your own toiletries (preferably bio-degradable), toilet paper, and a towel, we suggest that you carry a flash light,a pair of rugged shoes, a rain jacket, a sweater or jacket, water bottle, bug spray and a sleeping sack.

 ## Do you have internet?
 Yes.
 Usually it's good enough for WhatsApp, E-mail and Facebook but we can't gurantee its availability.
 If you desperately need internet, bring your own 3G data stick.
 Tata Photon and Idea seem to work best here.